PMPlugins/TimerTest/README.md

 # TimerTest
-A simple and accurate timer that can be used for minigmaes.
+A simple and accurate timer that can be used for minigames.

+Currently waiting for my account to be unbanned :)